 Enter Un-talk Therapy

-What I share in Un-Talk Therapy is how to discern when, where and why (in scientific terms) you should chose to talk, when to interact silently and when not to interact at all.
+What I share in Un-Talk Therapy is how to discern when, where and why (in scientific terms) you should choose to talk, when to interact silently and when not to interact at all.

 Initially, curious inquirers seem skeptical: how can you learn to save your marriage in just a few weeks when there’s so much brain science to learn?